petrelis/PinGoods/README.md

 **SEARCH BAR**

 Clicking the primary button on the homepage leads you to the main page with the Search Bar.
 It'll be located at the top-left of the page.
 After the search, the search bar will list the most relevant results for the products, and the goods and services tax (PVM) adjusted prices will be displayed.
-The most suitable product is determined by the combination of your preferred results (vendor's subscription products), selected categories (product color), keyword best match, and closest customer distance.
+The most suitable product is determined by the combination of your preferred results (vendor's subscription products will be at top), selected categories (product color), keyword best match, and closest customer distance.

 **OPTIONS BAR**